Flowers Safe for Dogs: The Complete UK Guide

 Solidago canadensis

 SAFEFluffy yellow filler that adds warmth and visual fullness to any arrangement.
-Non-toxic, long-lasting, and a reliable dog-safe bouquet component.
+Non-toxic, very long lasting and a reliable dog-safe bouquet ingredient.

 A special warning: spring bulbs and dogs

 Spring is the highest-risk season for dog flower poisoning in the UK.
-Daffodil, tulip, hyacinth and bluebell bulbs emerge from March to May.
+Daffodil, tulip, hyacinth, and bluebell bulbs emerge from March to May — right when dogs are spending more time outdoors.
 Dogs that dig are especially vulnerable, as bulbs buried in soil are easily unearthed and swallowed.

 Spring bulb safety checklist for dog owners